 Dr. Hori earned a PhD in psychology from the University of California at Riverside.
 He was an Associate-In Professor and Research Assistant at the University of California at Riverside, where he supervised the completion of over 50 research projects in psychology.
 He is credited with three publications in peer-reviewed journals.

-The AATBS Certification for Disaster Mental Health Response Specialist is a self-paced home-study course that provides 31 hours of instruction.
-This program discusses an evidence-informed modular approach to help children, adolescents, adults, and families in the immediate aftermath of disaster and terrorism.
+The Disaster Mental Health Response Bundle is a self-paced home-study course that provides 31 hours of instruction.
+This course collection discusses an evidence-informed modular approach to help children, adolescents, adults, and families in the immediate aftermath of disaster and terrorism.
 Skills for Psychological Recovery is also an evidence-informed modular approach that is implemented in the weeks and months following disaster and trauma, after the period where Psychological First Aid has been utilized.
 In addition, this program provides a practical guide to trauma treatment that integrates a multi-model approach to a wide arrange of posttraumatic outcomes.
 Cognitive-behavioral techniques and treatment packages for PTSD are reviewed with case studies used to troubleshoot common problems.
 Finally, specific interventions that target children are discussed.

 - Text: A Practical Guide for Creating Trauma-Informed Organizations by the Violence Against Women with Disabilities and Deaf Women Project of Wisconsin